 He has been married to Emma since 2009 and they have two children.

-Stephanie has been involved in several charities, most recently leading a soup kitchen for a number of years.
+Stephanie has been involved in several charities and is a trustee at Homeless Care in Maidstone.
+Stephanie is also an elected council member of the Chartered College of Teaching and a member of the College’s ‘Education and Research’ committee.
 She plays flute and piccolo for the Folkestone Symphony Orchestra.
 Stephanie has been married to James since 2007.

 Victoria attended Fort Pitt Grammar School and went on to study Early Childhood Studies at Canterbury Christ Church University.
 After a year working in a nursery, Victoria went on to obtain a PGCE in Primary Education.

-Victoria began her teaching career at Darenth Primary School where she taught for 3 years before joining the Gad’s Hill teaching team in 2015.
+Victoria began her teaching career at Darenth Primary School where she taught for three years before joining the Gad’s Hill teaching team in 2015.
 She has taught across the primary range.